hansits034/Computer-Graphics/ITS Informatics Engineering Building/README.md

-# 🖼️ Assignment 1 - Basic WebGL Implementation
+# 🖼️ ITS Informatics Engineering Building - Basic WebGL Implementation

 ## 📖 Description
 This assignment is an introductory implementation using **WebGL** to model a **real-world object** and render it in a computer graphics system.